"How can I view and interpret analytics and insights?"

 Analytic data relating to the conversion will be kept in a separate view, making it easy to organize and interpret.

-You will also receive insights that relate specifically to the conversion page -- which searches led people to donations, which clicks led people to donations.
+You will also receive insights that relate specifically to the conversion page.

 You can optimize for search patterns that lead to more people landing on our donations page.